Malogna/BSC-DEX-Prediction-Bot/README.md

 ## What is this fork?
 The original code for this created by jontstaz had an automatic "donation" function before every tx.
 It never worked as intended and most of the times just took half of your BNB.
 This fork:
 - Removes the donation function
 - Makes the wait for the bet closer to the close, creating a more accurate bet.
-- Prettier design lol
+(Change this in /src/index.ts if you experience failed TXs)

 ## NFA and DYOR!